zammad/zammad-user-documentation/basics/work-with-tickets/create-tickets.rst

 Text
 ----

-This is the content section where all currently known details of the issue should be written down.
-For the "Send Email" type, this is the content/body of the email.
+This is the content section where the currently known details of the issue get written down.
+For the "Send Email" type, this is the content/message of the email.

-.. include:: /snippets/ui-protip-message-editor-features.rst
+.. include:: /snippets/editor-features.rst

 Ticket Attributes
 -----------------

-See :doc:`attributes`.
+As you already know, there are additional ticket attributes like group, priority and owner you can set.
+Because this works pretty much the same for ticket updates, this section lives in a :doc:`separate page <attributes>`.